-But the weight of these stones are heavy.
-While we think that stones only damage the at-fault party, I’m beginning to understand that stones injure the thrower as well.
-Justice is a weight that we cannot bear.
+The weight of stones are heavy.
+While we think that they only damage the at-fault party, but stones injure the thrower as well.
+Justice is a weight that we were not intended bear.

 What is the thing that most offends you?
 Whatever it is that you hate, whatever injustice you face, whatever offends you, are you willing to lay down your stone?

 Friends, our world needs to be filled with a people who are willing to lay down their stones because it is the only way to show the love of Christ to others.
 There’s no compassion in stone throwing.

 The events that surround us are tragic and bring the brokenness of sin into the palm of our hands, but we cannot stoop down and pick up a stone while we’re wearing a WWJD bracelet.

 While the world stands in judgement, can we choose grace?